Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners

 In this final part of the tutorial, you will learn how to make predictions with the fine-tuned model on individual images, allowing us to see the model in action and assess its performance.
 Understanding how to apply trained models is crucial for implementing them in real-world applications.

-Let’s start by setting the minimum input dimension for inference.
 We’ll use the same size as the input images we used during training but allow non-square input.
+The resize_img

 function will scale the image so the smallest dimension is the specified inference size while maintaining the original aspect ratio.